anilk-anusha/choreDoor/README.md

-# choreDoor
+# Chore Door

 ## Overview

-This project is a part of the LEARN JQUERY course from Codecademy.
+This project is a part of the "Building Interactive JavaScript Websites" course from Codecademy.

 ## Table of Contents